harishvc/challenges/README.md

    9.6 Find the longest substring with k unique characters
    9.7 [Find the longest substring with non-repeating characters](https://github.com/harishvc/challenges/blob/master/string-longest-substring-unique-character.py)
    9.8 [Longest Substring with At Most K Distinct Characters](https://github.com/harishvc/challenges/blob/master/string-Kmost-distinct-substring.py) :art: :thumbsup:
+   9.9 Find the minimum length of the substring that contains all characters in a given input :rocket:
 10.[Given an input string and pattern find the minimum window in the input string that will contain all the characters in the pattern](https://github.com/harishvc/challenges/blob/master/minimum-window-matching-pattern.py)  :notes: :rocket:
 11. Find the **first non repeating character** in string